zemendes1/ETL-Pipeline-Coffee-Data/README.md

-# OpenSC-Stack-Demonstration
+# Tech-Stack-Demonstration

 ## Overview
 This project demonstrates a simple Python application that interacts with AWS S3 and a PostgreSQL database.
-The application is containerized using Docker.
+The application is containerized using Docker and integrates with Grafana for visualization purposes.

 ## Features
 - Connects to a PostgreSQL database.